Introduction

 - If all assertions pass, the transaction is considered valid.

-- OP-Talos makes inclusion decisions:
+- Inclusion Decision: The validation system makes inclusion decisions:

 - Invalid transactions are not included in the block.